-How Oxycodone works
+How does Oxycodone work?

-Sickle cell anemia is an inherited blood disorder where abnormal red blood cells become trapped inside small blood vessels.
+Sickle cell disease is an inherited blood disorder where abnormal red blood cells become trapped inside small blood vessels.
 Pain is one of the common symptoms of the disease.
 This can be in the form of ongoing pain or episodes of acute pain.
 Acute pain episodes can be caused by a vaso-occlusive crisis, where a blood vessel becomes blocked and blood flow is prevented.

 Oxycodone, which is an analgesic or pain-relieving medication, may be prescribed to manage moderate acute pain episodes.
 It acts to reduce the activity of parts of the nervous system that pass on messages to relay the sensation of pain.
 It binds to opioid receptors found on the surface of nerve cells.
 This inhibits the pathways that allow nerve cells to become excited and pass on a signal.
 With fewer signals being sent, the pain is reduced.